Kaihō Yūshō

 Kaihō Yūshō (海北 友松); real name: Kaiho Shōeki, "brush name": Yusho (alternative names: Josetsusai, Yūkeisai, Yūtoku), was a Japanese painter of the Azuchi–Momoyama period.
-He was born in Ōmi province, the fifth son of Kaihō Tsunachika, who was a vassal of Azai Nagamasa.
+He was born in Ōmi province, the fifth son of Kaihō Tsunachika, a vassal of Azai Nagamasa.

+Biography

-At an early age he became a page at the Tōfuku-ji (temple) in Kyōto and, later a lay priest.
+Born into a military family, he became a page at the Tōfuku-ji (temple) when he moved to Kyōto and, later a lay priest.
 He served there under the abbot and associated with the leading Zen priests of Kyōto.
 In his forties, Yūshō turned to painting and became a pupil in the Kanō School, either under the famous Kanō Motonobu or his grandson Kanō Eitoku.
 Then, he worked at Jurakudai, under the patronage of Toyotomi Hideyoshi and the Emperor Go-Yōzei.

 At first, he patterned his work after Song painter Liang Kai, doing only monochrome ink paintings, using a "reduced brush stroke" (gempitsu), relying more on ink washes than sharp hard strokes.
 Later, he worked in fashionable rich colors and gold leaf.
 Artistically on a level with Hasegawa Tōhaku and Kanō Eitoku, he gave his name Kaihō to the style of painting he and his followers practiced.

+He acquired fame during his lifetime and his patrons included Toyotomi Hideyoshi and the emperor Go-Yōzei.

 As of the Metropolitan Museum of Art exhibition of 1975, most of the artist's extant works were ink paintings produced during his late sixties for the Zen temple Kennin-ji in Kyoto.